Counties 4 Surrey

 Counties 4 Surrey is a rugby union competition covering the English county of Surrey and parts of south-west London.
 It sits at the 10th tier of the English rugby union system.
 The teams play home and away matches from September through to April.
 Promoted teams move up to Surrey 3 and relegated teams move down to Counties 5 Surrey.
 At the end of the 1999–2000 season, Surrey 4 was cancelled with teams automatically going up to Surrey 3 or dropping out of the league.
 After a hiatus of four seasons the division was reinstated.

 Each year some of the clubs in this division also take part in the RFU Junior Vase – a level 9–11 national competition.

+Teams for 2025–26

+Departing were Haslemere, Old Glynonians and Southwark all promoted to Counties 3 Surrey whilst Old Paulines (10th) were relegated to Counties 5 Surrey.
+Also leaving were Harlequin Amateurs (5th) who did not return, instead starting the new season in Counties 5 Surrey.

+Teams for 2024–25

+Departing were Old Hamptonians and Streatham-Croydon both promoted to Counties 3 Surrey whilst Staines and Guildfordians were relegated to Counties 5 Surrey.
+In their place came London French and Reigate, promoted from Counties 5 Surrey with Old Emanuel relegated from Counties 3 Surrey.
+Also joining were Old Freemans who elected to suffer a double relegation from Counties 2 Surrey.

+Teams for 2023–24

+Departing the league were Bec Old Boys and Old Georgians, promoted to Counties 3 Surrey whilst Croydon were relegated to Counties 5 Surrey.
+Old Suttonians who finished bottom (9th) 23 but declined to return in Counties 5 Surrey instead withdrawing from league rugby to return to the merit leagues.

+Joining were Cranleigh, relegated from Counties 3 Surrey, Haselmere and Old Hamptonians, both promoted from Counties 5 Surrey together with Southwark Lancers who came on a level transfer from the Kent Rugby leagues.
+Re-entering on a level transfer from the Middlesex leagues were Staines who had most recently competed in Herts/Middlesex 2 in 2021-22.

+With four leaving and five joining the league was made up of 10 sides having had 9 in its inaugural year.

+Teams for 2022–23

+This was the first season following the RFU Adult Competition Review.
+The league was substantially similar to Surrey 3 but while that league had been at level 11 of the English rugby pyramid the new league was at level 10.

+Six of the teams had previously competed in Surrey 3 and they were joined from the top two from Surrey 4 - Old Paulines and Streatham-Croydon.
+Also joining were Old Georgians who elected to drop two leagues from L3SW at level 8 for the new season.

 Teams for 2021–22

 The teams competing in 2021–22 achieved their places in the league based on performances in 2019-20, the 'previous season' column in the table below refers to that season.